Iceland Travel Information

 Service charges are included in bills and tipping is not expected in Iceland.

-Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, which necessitate keeping a check if you are on the road.
+Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, so keep an eye open if you are on the road.

 The international country code for Iceland is +354.
-The outgoing code is 00, followed by the relevant country code (e.g., 0027 for South Africa).
+The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are not in use.
 Note that Icelanders are listed by their first name in the telephone directory, not the last.
-Iceland has the highest per capital mobile phone use in the world with GSM networks and there are roaming agreements with most international mobile phone companies.
 Iceland Telecom rents mobile phones to visitors.
-There are numerous Internet cafes around the country.
+Wifi is easy to access, and free calls can be made using wifi connections.
+There are also numerous Internet cafés around the country.

 Become our Iceland Travel Expert